Community Living is a way to retire at your larger property

 4 Once we are all settled in, it is my aim to broaden my community-education scope to help Society at large – to physically see that this Community Living Cohousing idea does in fact work very well.

-- Later in 2022, I will continue work to make the community at large aware of the resources where these ideas are already and have been working for decades.
+- Later in 2023, I will continue work to share to the community at large aware some resources where these ideas are working already and have been working for decades.